ratewalamit/Ratewal_Notes/README.md

+# How to write in Readme.md
+README.md writing sytle [help](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#section-links)
+**This is bold text**	This is bold text
+*This text is italicized*	This text is italicized ~~This was mistaken text~~	This was mistaken text **This text is _extremely_ important**	This text is extremely important
+***All this text is important***	All this text is important

-# git-cheat-sheat
+# 1. git-cheat-sheat

 To push your content to gihub....your local ssh key need to be stored at github ( can be located in ssh_keys menu of github).
 This will avoid typing you the github password again and again.
 (Hot to create a ssh-key, see [here](https://gist.github.com/surhudm/4b04da1682a15ded4c7a1a3da0514955))

-**#…or create a new repository on the command line**
+**#…To create a new repository** git init

-git init    <!-- will initialize a empty git repository -->
+# to delete a repository
+rm -rf .git

+# To add files for tracking
+git add -A       \#for all files git add sample.txt   # to add specific files

-git add -A  (git reset for undo git add -A) git commit -m "first commit" git branch -M main git remote add origin git@github.com:ratewalamit/POWMES.git
+(git reset for undo git add -A) git commit -m "first commit" git branch -M main git remote add origin git@github.com:ratewalamit/POWMES.git